PolyakovD/InterstellarExtinctionModel/README.md

 ### Usage

-Interstellar extinction estimation with our model is available in 2 websites:
+Interstellar extinction estimation with our model is available in website:
 * [GMS2022](http://i--o.ru/)
-* ...

 #### Estimation with GMS2022
 Extinction can be estimated both for a single point and for a set of points.
-The point is defined by the galactic coordinates l, b, r or Cartesian coordinate X, Y, Z. The set of points is defined by .csv table with points defined as above.
+The point is defined by the galactic coordinates l, b, r (l and b in degrees, r in parsecs) or Cartesian coordinate X, Y, Z in parsecs.
+The set of points is defined by .csv table with points defined as above.

 ### Citation